Trap Door Spiders

 Danger Level: Medium

-Only causes minor symptoms such as localised pain, but sometimes nauseas, lethargy and malaise.
+Only causes minor symptoms such as localized pain, but sometimes nauseas, lethargy and malaise.
 Trap Door Spider bites are similar to a funnel-web spider bite and is therefore treated with the same precaution.

 Distribution: Throughout Australia in natural and urban environments.